An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Recursive representation of the set of superhedging portfolios

 \begin{proof} The assertions follow from the recursion \eqref{terminal condition SHP}, \eqref{eqrecursive} and the proof of theorem~\ref{theorem recursive SHP}.
 In particular, it follows that the sets in \eqref{SHstrategy0}, \eqref{SHstrategy} are non-empty and thus the existence of a superhedging strategy follows. \end{proof}

 Note that a superhedging strategy is typically not uniquely determined.
-In the following we will discuss how to choose an optimal superhedging strategy based on specific criteria.
+In the following we will shortly discuss how to choose one specific superhedging strategy.
 Since the strategies are in general superhedging and not replication strategies, it might be possible in certain scenarios to withdraw cash or assets without endangering the superhedging criteria.
 Thus, one possible criterion to choose a strategy might be to withdraw as much as possible of certain assets at intermediate points in time.
-A different criterion would be to avoid trading if possible.
-It is also possible to explore the tradeoffs between multiple objectives in a multiple-criteria strategy selection process using vector optimization.
+Different criterions are possible and are discussed in detail in \cite{LoehneRudloff12OR}.